rebotnix/kineva/README.md

 # KINEVA
-KINEVA is a cutting-edge AI software specifically designed with a focus on precision in visual computing.
+KINEVA is a cutting-edge AI software specifically designed with focus on precision in visual computing.